pmean/introduction-to-sql/src/readings01.md

 output: html_document
 ---

+Graded: 3 points, one point deduction if late.

+Summarize one of the following readings.
+What was the most interesting point, what surprised you about the article, or what did you learn from this article.
+Keep your summary short (one to two paragraphs).
+Please check the discussion board before you submit and do not comment on an article that another student has already commented on.

 Michael Barbaro, Tom Zeller Jr. A Face Is Exposed for AOL Searcher No. 4417749.
 The New York Times 2006-08-09.
 Available in [html format][barb].

 Brian Barrett.
 How a 'NULL' License Plate Landed One Hacker in Ticket Hell.
 Wired 2019-08.13.
 Available in [html format][barr]

 Elisa Bertino, Sushil Jajodia, PierangelaSamarati.
 Database security: Research and practice.
 Available in [pdf format][bert]

 E.F.
 Codd.
-[Relational database: a practical foundation for productivity.
+Relational database: a practical foundation for productivity.
 Communications of the ACM 1982-02-01.
 Available in [pdf format][codd].

 Charles Duhigg.
 How companies learn your secrets.
 The New York Times 2012-02-16.
 Available in [html format][duhi]